 This company owns mutual funds (it is a mutual funds company) and manages them.
 You can invest your money by buying a mutual fund from them.

-Dividend Aristocrat: BEN is paying Dividend for 38 years in a row.
+Dividend Aristocrat: BEN is paying Dividend for 39 years in a row.
 It is therefore a Dividend Aristocrat on the CCC-list from David Fish!
-(No.68).
+(No.66).
 That’s a Pass!

-Dividend payout <70%: The dividend payout is roughly 29%.
+Dividend payout <70%: The dividend payout is roughly 40%.
 This is below the maximum ratio.
 This’s what a DGI wants.
-So also passed for this point.
+So BEN also passed for this point.

-EPS > 0: The EPS is 3.16.
-So BEN passed the sixth Pollie-Code
+EPS > 0: The EPS is 2.53.
+So BEN passes also the sixth metric of the Pollie-Code

 ROE > 10%: Return on equity measures a corporation’s profitability by revealing how much profit a company generates with the money shareholders have invested.
-The current ROE is 13.72%.
+The current ROE is 14%.
 This is above the requirements from the Pollie-Code.
-Therefore it is a pass.
+Therefore, it is a pass.

 When I look at my analysis, BEN has passed all the requirements from the Pollie-code!
 This is great!

-If I look at this analysis, I’m still happy to be an owner of this company 🙂 .
-And I will leave BEN on my watch list for some extra stocks in the future.
+If I look at this analysis, I’m still happy to be an owner of this company 😁.
+The dividend is well covered, and Franklin Resources appears well positioned to continue its Dividend Aristocrat membership.
+The share price has felt some headwinds the last 12 months and is oversold in my humble opinion.
+And with today’s stock prices it may present a buying opportunity for income investors.
+I will definitely leave BEN on my watch list for some extra stocks in the (near) future.
 I love stocks with a good dividend yield and a high DGR.

 Disclaimer: I’m not a registered investment adviser, investment professional, brokerage firm or investment company.
 Readers are advised that information on the website is issued solely for information purposes and not to be construed as an offer or recommendation to buy, hold, or sell any securities.
 All information, opinions, and analyses included are based on sources believed to be reliable, but no representation or warranty is made concerning accuracy, correctness, timeliness, or appropriateness.
 Please consult with an investment professional before investing any of your money.